Category Archives: Danish Royals

 Just before noon, Queen Victoria, escorted by the Duke of Saxe-Coburg and Gotha, made her way to the Catherine of Aragon Closet, a room with an oriel window overlooking the left side of the altar.
 Dressed in a black silk dress with white collar and cuffs, along with her widow’s cap, she took her seat largely out of view of the guests in the chapel, along with Lady Augusta Bruce – her Lady of the Bedchamber.
 (She can be seen in the upper right of the picture above)

 At 12:00, the procession began, with the royal guests and family members making their way up the aisle, each offering a bow or curtsy to The Queen before taking their seats.
 Next came The Prince of Wales, accompanied by his brother-in-law and uncle, who processed to The Wedding March.
 They too stopped to bow to The Queen, who had now stood and come to the front of the balcony to receive their homage.
-Last to process was the bride, accompanied by her father and the Duke of Cambridge both in full uniform and decorations.
-After she reached the altar and curtseyed to The Queen, the choir sang a chant that had been written by The Prince Consort.
+Last to process was the bride, accompanied by her father and the Duke of Cambridge, both in full uniform and decorations.
+After Alexandra reached the altar and curtseyed to The Queen, the choir sang a chant written by The Prince Consort.
 Overcome with emotion, The Queen was seen to cry and step back, out of view from those gathered below.

 The Witnesses